 Vegetable Side Dish: Homemade Green Bean Salad

-Make-Ahead Tip: Prepare the casserole up to 24 hours in advance and refrigerate.
-Bake, covered in foil, at 375 degrees F for 20 minutes.
-Uncover and bake for 20 to 25 minutes more.
-Top with french-fried onions instead of crispy shallots and bake for 5 minutes to crisp up the onions.
+Make-ahead tip: Prepare the casserole up to 24 hours in advance and refrigerate.
+Cover in foil and bake at 375°F for 20 minutes.
+Uncover and bake 20 to 25 minutes more.
+Top with french-fried onions instead of crispy shallots and bake 5 minutes to crisp up the onions.

 Get the recipe: Homemade Green Bean Salad

 Want to try delicious comfort food at its best?
 Cajun cooking meets classic Southern corn bread in this flavorful twist on Thanksgiving dinner rolls.
 Serve this corn bread hot from the oven in a 10-Inch Cast Iron Skillet, ($15, Target) to truly impress your holiday guests.
 With sweet honey butter melting over every bite, it will instantly make you feel like you're right back home at your childhood kitchen table.
 There's a reason it's one of our favorite Cajun Thanksgiving sides!

 Although the base corn bread is great as is, we've included four ways to make this Cajun Thanksgiving recipe your own:

 - Bacon-Green Onion Corn Bread—Is bacon ever wrong?